okuvshynov/slowllama/README.md

 ![train loss](static/train_loss.png)

-I didn't added a validation set for this data, I should have looked at these spikes, but instead I just checked what would the fine-tuned model produce for the same prompt.
+I didn't add a validation set for this data, I should have looked at these spikes, but instead I just checked what would the fine-tuned model produce for the same prompt.

 At ~100 iteration we get the following:  _1.
 The number of times the application was launched.
 2. The number of times the application was closed._